Associate Dean of Graduate Studies and Associate Professor

 Kim Knight is an Assistant Professor of Emerging Media and Communication at the University of Texas at Dallas.
-Her research broadly centers on technology and social media in relation to art, identity, politics, and education.
+Her research broadly centers on the ways digital culture affects negotiations of power and the formation of identity.
 More specifically, her current work on viral media addresses the role of digital media as it circulates outside of broadcast paradigms and empowers or oppresses subjects in network society.
 She also has multiple research projects in progress on the topic of gendered identity and digital media.
 One of the fundamental strategies of her research methodology is to bring together the vectors of theory and practice.
 As such, her work uniquely blends traditional modes of scholarship with the production of theoretically-informed media objects.

 Kim teaches classes in digital media theory, the shift from analog to digital textuality, viral media, wearable media, and race, class, gender, and sexuality in digital environments.
 Her classes center on the same hybrid approach of theorizing and making that underlies her research.